 Selecting the Right Type of Trust for Your House

 When it comes to putting your house in a trust, selecting the appropriate type is vital for effective asset management.
-The decision involves understanding the different types of trusts available and their implications for your estate planning.
+The right choice depends on your goals, your family situation, and whether you want the trust to protect against care fees, divorce, inheritance tax, or all three.

 Bare Trust vs. Discretionary Trust